 THE basics

-Each team in the European League of Football is allowed four Imports from the United States on the gameday roster and two on the field at the same time.
+Each team in the European Football Alliance is allowed four "imports" from the United States on the gameday roster, two on the field at the same time.
 Six additional import players can be signed on the game day roster.
+As a result, every Musketeers game will feature at least 43 local French "homegrowns".

-The ELF overtime rules follow that of collegiate football in the United States.
+The EFA rules follow a similar framework as the NFL rules, except for overtime and kickoff.
+The EFA overtime rules follow that of collegiate football in the United States.
 The kickoff is similar to the new (2024) NFL kickoff rule with a few minor differences.

 paris, france